-The first vendor you must have in place is a basic handyman (or woman, of course).
+The first vendor you must have in place within 3 months of opening your home is a basic handyman (or woman, of course).
 This is an individual or company, or even yourself (if you have the skills for it), available to do small fixes in the home.
 Frequently needed tasks include fixing leaky faucets, cabinet doors, a broken window, patching and painting walls, cleaning a heating system, fixing a loose light, or other similar tasks.
 A handyman does not typically need a license to properly do most small fixes around the home, but they do need to know what they are doing.
 Insist on checking references prior to hiring anyone to do work.

 Plumbing & Heating Technician

-In addition to the handyman services listed above, we strongly recommend you engage a plumbing and heating contractor early on.
+In addition to the handyman services listed above, we require all Chartered Operators engage a plumbing and heating contractor within 3 months of opening your home.
 This contractor should be available for annual heating system maintenance and for plumbing emergencies which cannot be accomplished by your handyman, including drain cleaning, fixing a burst pipe, or other plumbing emergency.
 Please bear in mind that a plumbing and heating company will be far more expensive than a handyman; if your handyman can do it (and do it properly), go with them before calling in an expensive expert.

 Plumbing and heating contractors require licenses in almost every situation (except perhaps drain cleaning).
 Check their license prior to hiring them to do any work.
 In addition to checking their license, ensure that they have adequate worker’s compensation insurance.